 It’s perfectly possible to have turkey for two and not miss out on the feasting that is stereotypical but in a well meaning sense of Christmas.
 A whole bird is often way too much for even a “traditional” family of four and the leftovers could be wasted if you don’t like the dark meat or your turkey dries out, as it can do, with a few days in the fridge.
 When it’s just me and Hungry Hubby, I buy a half turkey breast with the skin on from the butchers which I stuff generously and roll before roasting.
-I find 2.5 lbs (and at Christmas, I do my weights and measures imperially, it seems the only way to do it) gives a generous meal for two when hot and enough for 2 days worth of salads or sandwiches.
+I find 2.5 lbs (and at Christmas, I do my weights and measures imperially, it seems the only acceptable way to do it) gives a generous meal for two when hot and enough for 2 days worth of salads or sandwiches.
 I never reheat my turkey and if there is any left by 72 hours, I’m afraid it gets binned.
-Here’s some very helpful info on how to prepare and cook turkey safely (although in saying that I am always amused that their is perception that turkey has all the impending danger of a molotov cocktail …).
+Here’s some very helpful info on how to prepare and cook turkey safely (although in saying that I am always amused that there is a perception that turkey has all the impending danger of a molotov cocktail …).

 The stuffing here is a sausagemeat one with a low breadcrumb content to keep it succulent and moist and my other tip is to cook some onions until soft and starting to colour nicely before processing them to a pulp.
 If you process them first, they stay too moist and never colour.
 I also add a big dollop of my Cranberry Sauce and plenty of fresh sage plus to echo the seasoning of the turkey, the zest of a clementine.
-For years, I’ve cooked my turkey on a bed of halved clems (cut side up so you can use the juices for gravy – cut side down would make the pan juices too sharp) and the citrus perfume you get is oh so delicious.
+For years, I’ve cooked my turkey on a bed of halved clementines (cut side up so you can use the juices for gravy – cut side down would make the pan juices too sharp) and the citrus perfume you get is oh so delicious.
 If you’re doing a whole turkey, you can pop one or two in the cavity as it cooks too.

 Stay tuned for the final post in this series when I bring everything together with a cooking schedule to make your Christmas Dinner as stress free as can be!